 specifies 1-4 alphameric characters that identify the special character set you want for printing the data set.
-Figures 10 and 12 list the character set codes that are standard for JES2 and JES3.
+Figures 10 and 12 list the character set codes that are standard for specifies that you want the chain or train corresponding to the desired character set loaded in the fold mode.
+The fold mode is described in the publication IBM 2821 Control Unit.
+The fold mode is most often requested when uppercase and lowercase data is to be printed only in uppercase.